Awanish-26/SIH-template/README.md

+#Test branch

+## Everryone should submit there there work on test branch and being passed by test it should be commited on main branch

-## Add your html design files in template folder
+### Add your html design files in template folder

-## CSS to static/css folder
+### CSS, js file in to static/css folder

-## additional images in static/assets folder
+### additional images in static/assets folder

-# work on test branch
+# remeber to put your name in comment at top of your every file you commit